 APEC members recognize that the full potential of women’s contributions to the Asia-Pacific economy remains untapped.
 As a result, women’s economic empowerment and the greater inclusion of women in the regional economy are high on APEC’s agenda.

 There are approximately 600 million women in the region’s labor force, with over 60 percent of them engaged in the formal sector.
+Limiting their participation as a sector in the workforce across the Asia-Pacific region can cost the economy tens of billions of dollars every year.

 Furthermore, the COVID-19 pandemic has had a disproportionate economic and social impact on women and girls, and governments across the region have acknowledged the need to place priority on them and on broadening inclusion in recovery efforts.